 The result is only valid when the editor is displayed (see §5.1 "Editor Structure and Terminology").
+Editors are displayed when get-admin returns an administrator (not #f).
 Calling this method may force the recalculation of location information, even if the editor currently has delayed refreshing (see refresh-delayed?).